LEVEL: VOCATIONAL LEVEL 3 FOUNDATION DIPLOMA

 - Apply Here

-This Foundation Diploma equates to 1.5 A Levels and can be studied alongside 2 A Levels or Extended Certificates in your selected Study Programme.
+This Foundation Diploma equates to 1.5 A Levels and can be studied alongside 2 A Levels or Extended Certificates within your Study Programme.

-The Music Production course is a vibrant and creative course looking at every aspect of the use of technology to create, manipulate and capture music.
+The course is a vibrant and creative, looking at every aspect of the use of technology to create, manipulate and capture music.
 Practical work includes writing, recording and producing music, sampling, sequencing and live sound.
 There is a dedicated suite of Apple Macs running Logic Studio and Pro Tools software and two purpose built, state of the art recording studios to help you achieve the highest possible standards in your work.

-The course works in partnership with the Vocational Popular Music course for recording, producing, and live sound for the College’s Pop and Rock bands.
+The course works in partnership with the Popular Music course for recording, producing, and live sound for the College’s Pop and Rock bands.
 Huish has an excellent programme of Music enrichment, with opportunities to play and sing in a wide variety of groups.

 - Film Music